Patella Maltracking

 How long does patella maltracking take to improve?

-Many people start to notice improvement within 6 to 12 weeks when they follow a well-structured physiotherapy and home exercise plan.
-Recovery is often slower when symptoms have been present for months, there is recurrent instability, or training loads keep flaring the joint.
+Many people start to notice improvement within 6 to 12 weeks when they follow a structured physiotherapy and home exercise plan.
+Recovery may take longer when symptoms have been present for months, there is recurrent instability, or training loads keep flaring the joint.

 Load matters.
-If you keep pushing through painful squats, stairs, hills, or running volume too early, symptoms often linger.
-On the other hand, reducing load too much for too long can also slow recovery by leaving the knee underprepared.
+If you keep pushing through painful squats, stairs, hills or running volume too early, symptoms often linger.
+However, reducing load too much for too long can also slow recovery by leaving the knee underprepared.
 The aim is usually to find a manageable level of loading and then build up steadily.

 What else could feel like patella maltracking?

 Front-of-knee pain is not always caused by patella maltracking alone.
-Similar symptoms can also come from patellofemoral pain syndrome, chondromalacia patella, patellar tendinopathy, fat pad irritation, plica syndrome, or recurrent kneecap instability.
+Similar symptoms can also come from chondromalacia patella, patellar tendinopathy, fat pad syndrome, plica syndrome or recurrent kneecap instability.

 That is why assessment matters.
 A physiotherapist can work out whether maltracking is the main driver, one part of a bigger patellofemoral problem, or a secondary finding that needs to be interpreted in context.